aconsilvio/focs-assignments/day15/day15.md

 [Challenge] Assuming that a tree is almost-balanced when you make an insertion, and that that insertion may violate the almost-balanced property, can almost-balance always be restored solely by climbing the  path from the newly inserted node to the root?
 Will you ever have to descend another branch?
 Why or why not?

+I don't think you should ever have to descend into another branch because if the node that you are adding makes the tree not almost balanced, you should be able to balance the branch you are on to make it balanced again.